1814. A Brief and Violent Intersections of Paths

 However, Shakespeare described it better and more honestly; ’The rankest compound of villainous smells that ever offended nostril’.
 He would be glad to leave the river with all of its noysome stench behind him.

 His mother and sister would be pleased to see him, but he was not sure if his father would be there.
-The last he had heard, his father had been fighting in the Mediterranean aboard his ship, the Cicero, and may still be there, though the French fleet was no more.
+The last he'd heard, his father had been fighting in the Mediterranean aboard his ship, the Cicero, and may still be there, though the French fleet was no more.
 He looked forward to spending a night in a comfortable bed for a change, eating in comfort and served better fare than he had come to expect.
 He also had inherited a superb horse from his old Colonel, who would not have known what to do with it if he had not seen Richard when he had.

 The streets were ill lit, and the shadows deep, and even more threatening at that hour of the night than they usually were, but were familiar to him.
 As well as the pervadingly foul stench from the Thames, there had been the equally unwelcome sulphurous smell of coal fires, with their smoke and soot held close to the ground, and trapped in the now acrid fog that had rolled in with the rising tide.
 It made his eyes sting, threw a chilling cloak about him that ate through to his skin, and weighed down his spirits.
 When he returned to the continent with whatever their Lordships decided to send back with him on the next tide, he would find out where Colonel Stephens was located, and thank him for the gift of his horse.